minhphan03/ImageCollector/README.md

 # Image Collector

 A simple local image collector host using a local-backed MongoDB instance and implemented asynchronously using Python Tornado.
 This web app is developed with additional html code for more client-friendly support.
 You can also test this collector using an API Platform, such as Postman.
-This is the backbone of the tool, which is more user-friendly with the UI version.
+For any inquiries, refer to the instructions below.

+*The master branch is the most up-to-date one and should be the only one used for testing and using.*

 ### General Instruction for both versions